Fijian cuisine

 Fijian cuisine has long consisted of primarily foraged and farm-grown food.
 Although rice, wheat, and tea all became staples during Fiji's colonial era, native Fijians still eat primarily tubers and coconuts.
-The cuisine of Fiji is known for its seafood and various green vegetables, including ota, a young forest fern, and bele ("slippery cabbage"), a plant that resembles spinach.
+The cuisine of Fiji is known for its seafood and green vegetables, including ota, a young forest fern, and bele ("slippery cabbage"), a plant that resembles spinach.

 Fiji's recent past as a colony of the British Empire has had significant impact on its cuisine, as the British indentured servitude system brought many Indians to the islands and substantially shaped the cuisine into what it is today.

 In many homes, breakfast includes regional dishes like roti and curry, boiled taro and fish soup, and cabin crackers with butter in addition to goods like bread, cereal, milk, tea, and coffee.
 The diet is comparable to that of neighbouring island countries like Samoa and Tonga.
 A wide range of food is available thanks to the old trade routes that span these nations.

-Meats like chicken and lamb are very popular, whereas cattle and pork are reared for special occasions like weddings and purchased young.
+Meats like chicken and lamb are common, whereas cattle and pork are reared for special occasions like weddings and purchased young.
 Lamb and chicken sausages, as well as eggs, are frequently the least expensive sources of protein in homes.
 Many people get their protein mostly from seafood, and many children enjoy going fishing for an entire meal.
-Due to numerous indigenous peoples living along the coast, freshwater and marine prawns, mussels, clams, sea urchins, sea cucumbers, oyster, lobster, fish, crabs, octopus, and squid have been the main source of nourishment for many years.
+Due to numerous indigenous peoples living along the coast, freshwater and marine prawns, mussels, clams, sea urchins, sea cucumbers, oysters, lobsters, fish, crabs, octopus, and squid have been the main source of nourishment for many years.

 For many years, turtle was also eaten; however, due to changing habits and dwindling populations, the Fijian government has heavily restricted or forbidden the consumption of many endangered species.
 Sharks are never consumed as they are believed to represent the sea god Dakuwaqa and are therefore taboo.
 To kill or eat a shark is believed to bring great misfortune on the village.

 Coconut milk, sea water, Indian spices, onions, carrots, garlic, ginger, limes, lemons, curry leaves and chili are also the primary flavorings, with Chinese influences from soy and oyster sauce being popular additions.